PriyaKhatun/CustomersDetails/README.md

 This project is a simple web application that allows users to manage customer data using a set of APIs.
 The application provides basic functionalities to authenticate users, create, read, update, and delete customer records.

-## Getting Started

-To run the application, you need to have access to the API endpoints provided by `https://qa2.sunbasedata.com`.
-These APIs require Bearer authentication, and a valid token is required for subsequent API calls.

 ### Prerequisites